 ”.

+3 Under the Public Sector Management Act 1994 the names of departments can be changed.
+At the time of this reprint the former Lands and Surveys Department is called the Department of Land Administration.

-3 Abolished by the Environmental Protection Act 1986 Sch.
+4 Abolished by the Environmental Protection Act 1986 Sch.
 3 cl.
 5.

-4 Under the Public Sector Management Act 1994 the names of departments can be changed.
-At the time of this reprint the former Lands and Surveys Department is called the Department of Land Administration.

-5 Under the Public Sector Management Act 1994 the names of departments can be changed.
-At the time of this reprint the former Department of Conservation and the Environment is called the Department of Environment and Heritage.

-6 Under the Acts Amendment (Public Service) Act 1987 s.
-31(1)(f) a reference in a written law to “Permanent Head” is, unless the contrary intention appears, to be construed as if it had been amended to be a reference to chief executive officer.
-This reference was changed under the Reprints Act 1984 s.
-7(5)(a).

-7 Under the Conservation and Land Management Act 1984 s.
+5 Under the Conservation and Land Management Act 1984 s.
 151(a) a reference in any written law to the Forests Department is read as a reference to the Department of Conservation and Land Management unless the context is such that it would be incorrect or inappropriate.

-8 Under the Conservation and Land Management Act 1984 s.
+6 Under the Conservation and Land Management Act 1984 s.
 151(a) a reference in any written law to the Conservator of Forests is read as a reference to the Executive Director of the Department of Conservation and Land Management unless the context is such that it would be incorrect or inappropriate.